Career opportunities with the Betty Irene Moore School of Nursing

 About the Betty Irene Moore School of Nursing at UC Davis

 For 100 years, UC Davis has engaged in teaching, research and public service that matters to California and to transform the world.
 The Betty Irene Moore School of Nursing at UC Davis was established in March 2009, UC Davis' first major initiative to address society’s most pressing health-care problems in the next 100 years.
 The school was launched through a $100 million commitment from the Gordon and Betty Moore Foundation, the nation’s largest grant for nursing education.
 The vision of the Betty Irene Moore School of Nursing is to transform health care through nursing education and research.
 Through nursing leadership, the school will discover knowledge to advance health, improve quality of care and health outcomes, and inform health policy.
 The school admitted its first class for the Master of Science and the Doctor of Philosophy degree programs in fall 2010.
+Master's-degree physician assistant and nurse practitioner programs were added in 2013.
 Additional students and programs will be phased in over the next decade.
 The Betty Irene Moore School of Nursing is part of the UC Davis Health System, an integrated, academic health system encompassing UC Davis School of Medicine, the 619-bed-acute-care hospital and clinical services of UC Davis Medical Center and the 800-member physician group known as the UC Davis Medical Group.

 Health Sciences Clinical Professor

-The Betty Irene Moore School of Nursing at UC Davis seeks one doctorally prepared nurse practitioner educator to join the founding faculty at the new nursing school.
+The Betty Irene Moore School of Nursing at UC Davis seeks one doctorally prepared nurse practitioner educator to join faculty at the new nursing school.
 The incumbent serves in a dual role as a clinician at Cares Community Health, a community clinic, and as an educator at the School of Nursing.
 The successful candidate is expected to engage in clinical teaching and clinical care activities, university and public service and may participate in creative work.

 Assistant or associate health sciences clinical professor reference #IN-11R-14N